Stay in Vienna

 Coffee house or snack: 4-6 euros

 • A Melange at a coffee house: 4-5 euros.
+For that you sit as long as you like, and the glass of water keeps getting refilled.

 • Snack to go: 3-4 euros.